 Description

-DESCRIPTION: the memorial stands in the south-west corner of the churchyard of the Church of All Saints (Grade I-listed).
-Carved from Hamstone, it consists of a medieval-style lantern cross with a canopied top ornately decorated with carvings in relief, including the Crucifixion and the dove of peace, and surmounted by crocketed finials.
-The lantern is set on a cruciform column with a moulded capital and crocketed carving to its upper part.
-It rises from a chamfered, square plinth which stands on a three-stepped, square base.
+The memorial is carved from Hamstone and features a medieval-style lantern cross with a canopied top that is ornately decorated with relief carvings, including the Crucifixion and the dove of peace, and is topped with crocketed finials.
+The lantern is set on a cruciform column that has a moulded capital and crocketed carving at its upper part.
+This column rises from a chamfered, square plinth that stands on a three-stepped, square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.